General principles adopted by CompaLab for the organisation of ILC

 Cases of non numerical results

 For the tests providing non numerical results, samples each other different are provided or different test conditions are requested for the tests.
 A scoring for each of the samples or each of the test conditions may be defined.
-The assessment of the non numerical results is achieved with regard to appropriate distribution laws, binomial or Poisson in most cases.
+The assessment of the non numerical results is achieved either using a transformation into Gower indexes or with regard to appropriate distribution laws, binomial or Poisson in most cases.

 For each participant, are achieved: